-Students are discouraged from bringing a cell phone to school.
-If a learner must bring a cell phone it will be kept in their backpack and turned off during school hours.
+Students are discouraged to bring cell phones to school.
+If a student must bring a cell phone it will be kept in their backpack and turned off during school hours.
 The school will not be responsible for lost or stolen phones.
 Phones found to be in use will be held in the office and must be picked up by an adult.